JaronWenger/TASK-LIST/README.md

 # TASK-LIST

 Every portfolio needs a to-do list.
-This web app is a Task List that impliments CRUD (create, read, update, and delete).
+This web app is a Task List that implements CRUD (create, read, update, and delete).
 Using AWS services, this app was coded in React and Node.js and hosted on AWS amplify.
 This is a simple full stack project.

 Below is the link to this project.